 What do I do now?

-- Make a note of the website address where you identified the suspect activity
+- Make a note of the website or e-mail address that prompted the activity

 - Do not follow any suspect links and if you have landed on a suspicious website, close your browser and clear your browser temporary files